Section Navigation

 The Registrar’s Office serves students by evaluating transfer credit, providing official transcripts and commencement information.
 The Registrar’s Office also works closely with Financial Aid, faculty and the Office of Student Success on a variety of academic related services.
 Students should contact their Success Advisor for specific questions and processes.

-All services are offered on-campus and online.
-Please use the tabs on the left for helpful information and tools.
+Please use the links below for helpful information and tools.

 +Transcripts